YCP-Rev-Metrix/BallSpinner-Controller-v2/BSC_Ui_README.md

 ## Part 1: How does the UI work

-The BSC UI consists of 2 kinds of files
+The BSC UI consists of 3 kinds of files

-1. .ui files, the visual component
+1. `.ui` files - the visual component (structure and layout)
-1. .py files, the script component
+2. `.py` files - the script component (functionality and logic)
+3. `.qss` file - the style component (theming and appearance)

 The .ui files are XML-based files that should be edited in the *Qt Designer* almost exclusively.
 If you are going to edit the files manually, only adjust values within the objects rather than trying to restructure the objects themselves. **Make a backup before manually editing the files**.
 All UI files are made of widgets.
 There are some premade widgets within the designer, or you can create UI files to function as widgets within your application.

 The .py files are what allow us to have any functionality whatsoever on a page, turning the .ui file into a class that can be used.

+The `.qss` file (Qt Style Sheet) is a CSS-like file that handles all visual styling of the application.
+This includes colors, fonts, borders, padding, and other appearance properties.
+All style customizations should be made in this file rather than hardcoding styles in Python code or applying them in Qt Designer.
+This ensures consistent theming across the entire application and makes it easy to make global style changes.

 ### The BSCMainWindow